ThatQuiz Test Library Take this test now

 • 41.
 What was done to the terrain of Chichen Itza to facilitate construction?

-A) The terrain was covered with sand
+A) The terrain was excavated to create terraces

 B) The broken terrain was artificially levelled